Why Mechanical Engineering?

 Diverse career opportunities

-Engineers generally receive some of the highest starting salaries of graduating Bachelor’s students, and mechanical engineers in particular have a huge variety of work opportunities.
+Engineers generally receive some of the highest starting salaries of graduating Bachelor’s students, and mechanical engineers have a huge variety of work opportunities.
 Here are just some of the fields you might work in as a mechanical engineer:

 - Product design and development